Coherent Tannaka duality and algebraicity of Hom-stacks: Applications

 \begin{proof}[Proof of Corollary~\ref{C:application-completions}] It is readily verified that we can assume that $X$ is quasi-compact.
 As $A$ is noetherian, $\Coh(A)=\varprojlim_n \Coh(A/I^n)$.
 Thus,

-\end{proof} \begin{proof}[Proof of Theorem~\ref{T:main_alg_hom}] We begin with the following standard reductions: we can assume that (1) $S$ is affine, (2) $X\to S$ is quasi-compact, hence of finite presentation, and (3) $S$ is of finite type over $\Spec(\Z)$, hence excellent.
-We will prove the algebraicity of $\underline{\Hom}_S(Z,X)$ using a variant of Artin's criterion for algebraicity due to the first author \cite[Thm.~A]{hallj_openness_coh}.
-By descent, $\underline{\Hom}_S(Z,X)$ is stack for the \'etale topology and by standard limit methods it is limit preserving.
-In the notation of \cite[\S9]{hallj_openness_coh}, we observe that associating a graph to a morphism produces a $1$-morphism of $S$-groupoids
+\end{proof} \begin{proof}[Proof of Theorem~\ref{T:main_alg_hom}] First, we prove \ref{TI:main_alg_hom:rep}.
+We begin with the following standard reductions: we can assume that $S$ is affine; $X\to S$ is quasi-compact, so is of finite presentation; and $S$ is of finite type over $\Spec \Z$.